scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-arrow.md

 isinstance(pa_array, pa.lib.Array)
 ```

-If you need `pyarrow.lib.RecordBatch`, you can build this using pyarrow:
+If you need {class}`pyarrow.lib.RecordBatch`, you can build this using pyarrow:

 ```{code-cell} ipython3
 pa_batch = pa.RecordBatch.from_arrays([